 Should You Consider Forming Your LLC In Another State?

 You do not have to form your LLC in Kentucky even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Kentucky, you could form an LLC in Nevada because it has a more favorable LLC law.
 Doing so will not save you Kentucky state taxes because your LLC will have to qualify to do business in Kentucky and pay the same taxes as a Kentucky LLC.
-However, forming an LLC in a state with more favorable LLC laws could provide you with more limited liability.

 Should you shop around for the state that provides the most limited liability to LLC owners?
 If limiting liability is extremely important to you and your state has an unfavorable law, you may want to consider forming your LLC in another state.
 However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
 Moreover, there is no guarantee that Kentucky courts will always apply the law of the state where you formed your LLC instead of less favorable Kentucky law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.